 Federal, State and local bodies are continuing to contemplate and enact legislative actions, regulations and/or other administrative directives and guidance to mitigate the impacts of COVID-19 on the general population and the economy.
-The United States Congress ("Congress") has approved several COVID-19-related bills, including the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), signed into law on March 27, 2020, which provided over \$2 trillion of direct financial aid to American families, payroll and operating expense support for small businesses, and loan assistance for distressed industries, as well as providing funds to and directing the Federal Reserve System to support the capital markets.
-Congress passed a second stimulus package under the Consolidated Appropriations Act of 2021, signed into law December 27, 2020, to provide \$900 billion in direct financial aid to American households, payroll and operating expense support for small businesses and nonprofits, as well as funding for distressed industries such as hospitals, school systems, transportation, performance venues, independent theaters, and cultural institutions.
+The United States Congress ("Congress") has approved several COVID-19-related bills, including three stimulus packages to provide direct financial aid to American families, economic relief for businesses, distressed industries, states and local governments, and the capital markets, as well as funding for the pandemic response and the public health workforce.

-With respect to Mortgage Loans that are (a) insured, guaranteed or supplemented or assisted in any way by the federal government (including any HUD program or related program) or administered by any federal agency or (b) purchased or securitized by Fannie Mae or Freddie Mac (collectively, "Federal Multifamily Loans"), the CARES Act provides that servicers, including the Corporation, of such Federal Multifamily Loans shall grant forbearance for up to 90 days upon request of borrowers who were current on their payments on February 1, 2020 and are experiencing a financial hardship during the COVID-19 emergency.
+With respect to Mortgage Loans that are (a) insured, guaranteed or supplemented or assisted in any way by the federal government (including any HUD program or related program) or administered by any federal agency or (b) purchased or securitized by Fannie Mae or Freddie Mac (collectively, "Federal Multifamily Loans"), the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), signed into law on March 27, 2020, provides that servicers, including the Corporation, of such Federal Multifamily Loans shall grant forbearance for up to 90 days upon request of borrowers who were current on their payments on February 1, 2020 and are experiencing a financial hardship during the COVID-19 emergency.
 During the period of any such forbearance, the borrower may not evict any tenant solely for nonpayment of rent.
 Such provisions are in addition to actions previously taken by the Federal Housing Finance Agency, which announced that Fannie Mae and Freddie Mac would offer mortgage loan forbearance to multifamily property owners on the condition that they suspend all evictions for renters who cannot pay their rent because of COVID-19.
 See below for more on the Corporation's forbearance program.

 In addition to the limitations on eviction described above, multiple executive and legislative actions at the federal and state level have been enacted to impose moratoriums on evictions of tenants.
 Effective September 4, 2020, the Centers for Disease Control and Prevention (CDC) issued an Agency Order ("CDC Order") prohibiting certain residential evictions for nonpayment of rent until December 31, 2020 to prevent the further spread of COVID-19.
-The United States Congress extended the CDC Order until January 31, 2021 under the Consolidations Appropriations Act of 2021.
-Most recently, President Biden signed an executive order directing the CDC to extend the nationwide ban on evictions through March 2021.
+The CDC Order has been extended a few times since then with the most recent extension taking place on March 29, 2021, when the Biden administration extended the nationwide ban on evictions through June 30, 2021.
 The CDC Order's applicability is not determined by whether the development is receiving federal support or not.